-What is the Occupational Health and Safety Act?
+What is the Occupational Health and Safety Act (OHSA)?

-In Alberta, the Occupational Health and Safety (OHS) Act, Regulation and Code set the health and safety requirements for provincially regulated businesses.
-The OHS legislation is enforced by Alberta Occupational Health and Safety, through inspections, investigation and prosecutions.
+In Alberta, the Occupational Health and Safety Act (OHSA), Regulation and Code set the health and safety requirements for provincially regulated businesses.
+The OHSA is enforced by Alberta Occupational Health and Safety, through inspections, investigation and prosecutions.

 - Keep the workplace safe by protecting, training and supervising employees

-- Educate employees on their rights under OHS legislation
+- Educate employees on their rights under OHSA

 - Consult the health and safety representative or joint health and safety committee when resolving workplace health and safety concerns

-- Provide employees with information on hazards and health and safety in the workplace, including a copy of the OHS Act
+- Provide employees with information on hazards and health and safety in the workplace, including a copy of the OHSA

 - Develop a health and safety policy and program

 Check to make sure you are fulfilling these criteria in your workplace.
-Is your business compliant with the OHS Act?
+Is your business compliant with the OHSA?

-Establishing a Health and Safety Representative or Joint Work Site Health and Safety Committee
+Establishing a Health and Safety Representative or Joint Health and Safety Committee

-The OHS Act requires employers to have a health and safety representative or joint health and safety committee to help assess and protect the workplace.
+The OHSA requires employers to have a health and safety representative or joint health and safety committee to help assess and protect the workplace.
 Based on the number of employees, a business must have one or the other:

 - 5-19 employees: health and safety representative